‘We have a child who’s choking’: Family wins $8M verdict against Jacksonville day care

 “It’s been an emotional rollercoaster,” Braxton Kinser said.

 In December 2020, Kinser and his wife filed a lawsuit against the Primrose School of Glen Kernan, accusing the day care franchise of negligence.
-Bentley was just one at the time.
+His son was just one at the time.

 CASE EVIDENCE